-We've shared many laughs, Jim and I, and I'm always inspired by his interesting and varied career.
-So I thought it was about time I interviewed him for Creative Boom, to discover more about what he gets up to during the working week, how he adapts to trends and what we should all be looking out for next...
+We caught up with Jim to find out what he gets up to during the working week, how he adapts to trends and what we should all be looking out for next.

 Tell us about your journey.
 How did you get here?